CuriousBox-AI/ProdE-mcp/README.md

 ## License

 This project is licensed under the terms specified by ProdE.
-Please refer to the official documentation for license details.
+Please refer to [License](./LICENSE)

 ---